zachsnow/patrim-vscode/README.md

 _You speak the old tongue?_

-A [VS Code](https://code.visualstudio.com) extension that (barely) supports syntax highlighting for the [Patrim](https://github.com/zachsnow/patrim) term rewriting language, built with the help of [Yeoman](https://yeoman.io/) and the
+A [VS Code](https://code.visualstudio.com) extension that supports simple syntax highlighting for the [Patrim](https://patrim.vein.io) term rewriting language, built with the help of [Yeoman](https://yeoman.io/) and the
 [VS Code Extension Generator](https://code.visualstudio.com/api/get-started/your-first-extension).